The Constitution of the Edinburgh University Theatre Company

 b) Informs the President or Secretary of their resignation through verifiable correspondence.

-c) Has used a temporary arrangements scheme for more than four consecutive weeks, with the unanimous agreement of the welfare contacts.
+c) Has used a temporary arrangements scheme for more than four consecutive weeks, with the unanimous agreement of the welfare contacts. - By-elections: If an elected position is vacant, the Committee must trigger a by-election as soon as possible.

-4. Recall elections for an elected position or welfare contact may be triggered by any of the following means:
+- Recall elections for an elected position or welfare contact may be triggered by any of the following means:

 a) A motion successfully passed at a Committee Meeting.